Roller Coaster (video game): Legacy

 Roller Coaster was reworked into Dragon's Lair: The Legend, released for the Game Boy in 1991.
 The plot and graphics were adjusted to resemble those of the 1983 Dragon's Lair arcade video game.
-As less of the playing area is visible in the Game Boy port than the Spectrum version, the display is effectively a window on each of the original version's screens, scrolling within each one and flicking to the next when the edge of the screen was reached.
+As less of the playing area is visible in the Game Boy port than in the Spectrum version, the display is effectively a window on each of the original version's screens, scrolling within each one and flicking to the next when the edge of the screen is reached.